brianspiering/quotes_from_others/README.md

 "We are currently preparing students for jobs that don’t yet exist, using technologies that haven’t been invented, in order to solve problems we don’t even know are problems yet."
 —  Richard Riley

+"When encountering your weaknesses, you have four choices:
+You can deny them (which is what most people do).
+You can accept them and work at them in order to try to convert them to strengths (which might or might not work depending on your ability to change).
+You can accept your weaknesses and find ways around them.
+Or, you can change what you are going after. "
+— Ray Dalio

 ----
 Life
 -----